dash4k/tugas-akhir-alpro-1/README.md

 * Deleting Contact
 * Reseting Contact

-Everything is written in pure C and the app is build with CMake.
+Everything is written in pure C and the app is built with CMake.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>